USS McFarland: World War II

 On 7 December 1941, McFarland, operating out of Pearl Harbor, was conducting antisubmarine maneuvers off Maui.
 Receiving word of the Japanese attack, she patrolled to the southwest, returning to Oahu on 9 December.
 For the next seven months she operated from Pearl Harbor, completing several voyages to Palmyra Atoll and Johnston Islands.
-On these missions she carried Marine reinforcements to the islands and returned with civilian personnel.McFarland sailed for the South Pacific 2 June 1942.
+On these missions she carried Marine reinforcements to the islands and returned with civilian personnel.

+McFarland sailed for the South Pacific 2 June 1942.
 She arrived at Noumea on 16 June and within a month she made her first contact with an enemy submarine in Bulari Pass, 15 July.
 In August, as the Guadalcanal offensive neared, she assumed tender duties in the Espiritu Santo – Santa Cruz Islands area.
 Assigned to keeping the supply lines open, McFarland carried supplies to the embattled island and evacuated wounded marine personnel while the planes she tendered performed scouting and fighting missions.

 On 16 October, McFarland was unloading cargo and embarking wounded personnel in Lunga Roads when she was attacked by nine dive bombers.
 While the first seven scored no hits, the eighth hit a gasoline barge in tow alongside the tender's starboard quarter.
 The blazing barge was cut loose as the ninth plane made its run.
 At least one bomb hit McFarland's stern, knocking out her rudder and steering engine.
 Her crew shot down one plane, but lost eleven of its members in the fight; five killed, six missing, with an additional 12 critically wounded.
-For this action, the ship was awarded the first ever US Navy Presidential Unit Citation.McFarland was towed to Florida Island, where she moored to the beach in the upper channel (later called McFarland Channel) of Tulagi harbor.
+For this action, the ship was awarded the first ever US Navy Presidential Unit Citation.

+McFarland was towed to Florida Island, where she moored to the beach in the upper channel (later called McFarland Channel) of Tulagi harbor.
 She completed makeshift repairs to her hull by 26 November and sailed to Espiritu Santo, where further repairs increased her seaworthiness.
 On 17 December she began to make her way back to Pearl Harbor, arriving on 29 December.

 Repairs completed by 17 April 1943, McFarland sailed for the west coast.
 Redesignated DD-237 on 1 December 1943, and homeported at San Diego, California for the remainder of the war, she operated with aircraft carriers as they conducted training exercises and pilot qualification landings.
 On 30 September 1945, she sailed for the east coast.

 Decommissioned at Philadelphia on 8 November 1945, she was struck from the Navy Register on 19 December.
 Her hulk was sold for scrap on 29 October 1946 to the North American Smelting Company, Philadelphia.

+Awards

-AwardsMcFarland received two battle stars for her World War II service.
+McFarland received two battle stars for her World War II service.